ErickNavarroD/RAMEN/README.md

 ## Usage

 The creation of a package vignette is currently in progress.
-However, the documentation of the functions is already complete and provides detailed information about their use.
+However, the documentation of the functions is already completed and provide detailed information about their use.

 ``` r